-MR. TAM JO TAK, DOMINIC, 66
+MR. TAM JO TAK, DOMINIC, 67

-Role: Executive Chairman and Chief Executive Officer Date of first appointment as director: 27 December 2007 Date of last re-election as a director: 16 June 2020 Length of service as a director (as at 31 December 2020):
+Role: Executive Chairman Date of first appointment as director: 27 December 2007 Date of last re-election as a director: 16 June 2020 Length of service as a director (as at 31 December 2021): Approximately 14 years Board committee(s) served on: Nil Academic & Professional Qualification(s): Bachelor of Science Honorary Degree in Production Engineering and Management, Loughborough University, United Kingdom Present Directorships (as at 31 December 2021): Listed Companies: Nil Others: DJKS Holdings Limited Major Appointments (other than Directorships): Nil Past Directorships in listed companies held over the preceding three years (from 1 January 2019 to 31 December 2021): Nil

-Approximately 13 years

-Board committee(s) served on: Nil

-Academic & Professional Qualification(s): Bachelor of Science Honorary Degree in Production Engineering and Management, Loughborough University, United Kingdom

-Listed Companies: Nil

-Others: DJKS Holdings Limited

-Past Directorships in listed companies held over the preceding three years (from 1 January 2018 to 31 December 2020): Nil

-Mr. Tam Jo Tak, Dominic is the Executive Chairman and Chief Executive Officer of our Group.
+Mr. Tam Jo Tak, Dominic is the Executive Chairman of our Group.
 He was appointed to our Board on 27 December 2007.
 Since the inception of the Group in 1992, he oversees all business and management activities of the Group and is responsible for setting business directions and goals, exploring new business opportunities and the overall customer relationships of the Group.
 Mr. Tam has more than 35 years of experience in toy product development and manufacturing.
 Prior to setting up our Group, he was a product development director at Zindart Industrial Co., Ltd from 1989 to 1991.
 He held senior positions with many US companies in Hong Kong from 1982 to 1988 in the areas of production planning, quality control and engineering.
 The companies he served including Galco International Toys, LJN Toys, ERTL (HK) Ltd, Ideal Toys and Hong Kong Industrial Co., Ltd. He was also a visiting lecturer of the Hong Kong Polytechnic from 1980 to 1983.
 Mr. Tam is now Honorary President of The Hong Kong Diecasting Association, The Toys Manufacturer's Association of Hong Kong, as well as President Emeritus of The Professional Validation Council of Hong Kong Industries.
 Mr. Tam graduated with an Honours Bachelor of Science degree in Production Engineering and Management from the Loughborough University in the UK in 1980.

+with effect from 1 January 2022, Mr. Tam has stepped down from his position as Chief Executive Officer

+MR. CHIU HAU SHUN, SIMON, 62
-Date of first appointment as director: 8 October 2007 Date of last re-election as a director: 24 April 2018 Length of service as a director (as at 31 December 2020):

-Approximately 13 years and 2 months Board committee(s) served on: Nil

-Academic & Professional Qualification(s): School of Business,

-Indiana University, USA

-Listed Companies: Nil

-Others: Eastern Glory Financial Advisor and Investment Limited, DJKS Holdings Limited

-Past Directorships in listed companies held over the preceding three years (from 1 January 2018 to 31 December 2020): Nil
+Role: Chief Executive Officer Date of first appointment as director: 8 October 2007 Date of last re-election as a director: 20 April 2021 Length of service as a director (as at 31 December 2021): Approximately 14 years and 2 months Board committee(s) served on: Nil Academic & Professional Qualification(s): School of Business, Indiana University, USA Present Directorships (as at 31 December 2021): Listed Companies: Nil Others: Eastern Glory Financial Advisor and Investment Limited, DJKS Holdings Limited Major Appointments (other than Directorships): Nil Past Directorships in listed companies held over the preceding three years (from 1 January 2019 to 31 December 2021): Nil